Learn how to make smoked lamb shanks at home on ANY grill or smoker!

 For lamb shanks its best to go with a milder fruitwood like apple, peach, or cherry.

-Top Seasonings and Marinades for Smoked Lamb Shanks
+Top Seasonings and Marinades for Lamb

 Lamb shanks, just like lamb chops or a rack of lamb, pair well with classic lamb seasonings like garlic and rosemary.

-However, because they are a little more flavorful and less delicate, you can also get away with using more intense, spicier rubs or even classic bbq rubs you might use on ribs.
+However, because they are a little more flavorful and less delicate, you can also get away with using more intense, spicier rubs or even classic BBQ rubs you might use on ribs.

 These rubs generally contain a lot of sugar that forms a nice bark on the exterior surface when smoking low and slow for longer periods of time like we will with the lamb shanks.